-An engineer or architect may be the prime design professional on any building project.
+An engineer or architect may be the prime design professional on various building projects.
 The owner, user or using agency shall select the prime design professional (architect or engineer) for any building project based on the requirements and nature of the project.
+The landscape architect may be the prime design professional on exterior projects that include architecture and/or engineering work, however; the building official shall determine seal requirements.